Brainhack-Proceedings-2015/Margulies-AMX-Surfdist/brainhack-report.md

 The second challenge, for which there was no prefabricated solution, is ensuring that the shortest path does not tranverse non-cortical areas--- most prominently, the medial wall.
 It is therefore necessary to remove mesh nodes prior to calculating the exact geodesic, which requires reconstructing the mesh and assigning the respective new node indices for any seed regions-of-interest.

 Finally, to facilitate applications to neuroscience research questions, we enabled the loading and visualization of data from commonly used formats such as FreeSurfer and the Human Connectome Project (HCP).
 A Nipype pipeline for group-level batch processing has also been made available.
+The pipeline is wrapped in a command-line interface and allows for straightforward distance calculations of entire FreeSurfer-preprocessed datasets.
+Group-level data are stored as CSV files for each requested mesh resolution, source label and hemisphere, facilitating further statistical analyses.

 #Results